-In a statement many might find confusing, shocking, outrageous, perhaps even borderline sacrilegious, Nervous Eaters’ frontman Steve Cataldo says that they were never really a “punk” band at all.
+In a statement many may find confusing, counterintuitive, outrageous or even borderline sacrilegious, Nervous Eaters’ frontman Steve Cataldo says they were never really a “punk” band at all.

-“We were only called a ‘punk’ band because we were managed by the Rat where all the punks played, and our songs were fast, tight, and energetic,” he said in a 2019 interview in a reference to the band’s years as house band at “Boston’s CBGB” the Rathskeller, known as the Rat.
+“We were only called a ‘punk’ band because we were managed by the Rat where all the punks played, and our songs were fast, tight, and energetic,” he said in a 2019 interview in a reference to the band’s years as house band at The Rathskeller, known as “the Rat” to locals and often called “Boston’s CBGB” in the national and international press.
 “And we were rather nasty.
-But lots of us, Real Kids, The Neighborhoods, Lyres, were really just garage bands or hard-rock bands.”
+But lots of us, The Real Kids, The Neighborhoods, Lyres, were really just garage bands or hard-rock bands.”

-Tight as a fist and as hardworking as any band has ever been, while they were categorized in the press as either “punk,” like Unnatural Axe, or “new wave,” like The Cars, Nervous Eaters defied such oversimplified packaging by having less unshackled rage than the safety pin-pierced mosh-pit pack but infinitely more scrappiness than the skinny tie-wearing synth-enthralled crowd, becoming what producer/critic Joe Viglione called “the Rolling Stones of Boston…hard-rocking, riff-blasting, tongue-in-cheek.”
+Tight as a fist and as hardworking as any band has ever been, while they were categorized in the press as either “punk,” like Unnatural Axe, or “new wave,” like The Cars, Nervous Eaters defied such oversimplified packaging by having less unshackled rage than the safety pin-pierced mosh-pit pack but infinitely more scrappiness than the skinny tie-wearing synth-enthralled crowd.
+Boston-based producer-critic Joe Viglione once called them “the Rolling Stones of Boston…hard-rocking, riff-blasting, tongue-in-cheek.”

-In 1976, Girard left The Rhythm A’s to join The Fools, and the quartet of Cataldo, Skeen, Wilkinson and Bartlett teamed up with harp player Tony Cagnina, playing blues and opening for major acts appearing in the area before becoming Nervous Eaters, with Cataldo the principle songwriter, and recording “Loretta,” their first single, on Rat Records, founded by the Rathskeller’s owner Jimmy Harold, who handled all areas of the band’s business, from booking both Rat and non-Rat gigs to studio time and distribution.
+In 1976, Girard left The Rhythm A’s to join The Fools and the quartet of Cataldo, Skeen, Wilkinson and Bartlett teamed up with harp player Tony Cagnina.
+The band played blues and opened for major acts before becoming Nervous Eaters later that year, with Cataldo being the principle songwriter.
+The group recorded their first single, “Loretta,” on Rat Records, founded by the Rathskeller’s owner Jimmy Harold, who handled all areas of the band’s business, from booking gigs (at the Rat and other venues), arranging studio time and handling distribution.

-By mid-1978, Alan Hebditch had replaced Bartlett on guitar and the Eaters had established an intensely passionate fanbase, becoming one of the most popular acts on the local scene and getting regular airplay on top station WBCN, for which Cataldo largely credits on-air personality Oedipus.
-In March, the band debuted at Max’s Kansas City in New York and in May they opened for “Godfather of Punk” Iggy Pop in his hometown, Detroit.
+By mid-1978, Alan Hebditch had replaced Bartlett on guitar and the Eaters had established an intensely passionate fanbase, becoming one of the most popular acts on the local scene and getting regular airplay on top station WBCN (for which Cataldo largely credits on-air personality Oedipus).
+In March, the band debuted at Max’s Kansas City in New York and in May they opened for one of their musical heroes, Iggy Pop, in his hometown, Detroit.

 In 1981, after playing multiple times a month at The Channel from January to June that year, the Eaters disbanded before briefly reuniting in 1986 and recording the six-song EP Hot Steel and Acid for the New Rose label, which was subsequently reissued by Boston-based Ace of Hearts Records in 2018.
 In 1991, “Just Head” and “Get Stuffed” appeared on the widely praised compilation Feel Lucky Punk?!!

 In 2019, the Eaters self-released the 14-track digital album Record 10, recorded at David Minehan’s Woolly Mammoth Sound in Waltham, Massachusetts, and in 2020 Penniman issued the compilation Eaterville Vol. 2.
-In 2021, the band signed with Wicked Cool Records (founded by Steven Van Zandt), which issued their latest LP Monsters + Angels (produced by Steve Berkowitz) in November 2022 on CD, with the vinyl release scheduled for January 2023.
+In 2021, the band signed with Wicked Cool Records (founded by Steven Van Zandt), which issued their latest LP, Monsters + Angels (produced by Steve Berkowitz), in November 2022 on CD and in January 2023 on vinyl.
 It features the completely revised lineup of Cataldo, guitarist Adam Sherman, bassist Brad Hallen and drummer David Mclean.